 To manage risks arising from trade and bills receivables, we maintain frequent communications with our customers to ensure effective credit control.
 The good credit history of our customers and our stable relationship with them also contribute to the relatively long credit term to them, and we believe that the credit risk inherent in our outstanding trade and bills receivables balances due from them is relatively low.
 We have adopted credit control measures to improve the trade and bills receivables situation.
 Our business and finance teams prepare trade and bills receivables details on a monthly basis according to the amount of revenue recognized and the amount of cash collection.
-The details of these trade and bills receivables are allocated to assigned personnel to follow up, including performing balance reconciliation, summarization of cash collection details and trade and bills receivables at an amount equal to the lifetime expected credit losses, which is calculated using a provision matrix.
+The details of these trade and bills receivables are allocated to assigned personnel to follow up, including performing balance reconciliation, summarization of cash collection details and trade and bills receivables collection forecast.
+Meanwhile, we measure loss allowances for trade and bills receivables at an amount equal to the lifetime expected credit losses, which is calculated using a provision matrix.
 See "- Quantitative and Qualitative Disclosure About Financial Risk - Credit Risk" for details.